kohei-us/ixion/doc/sheet.rst

 .. class:: Sheet()

-   Class :class:`Sheet` represents a single sheet that stores cells in a 2-dimensional grid scheme.
+   Class :class:`Sheet` represents a single sheet that stores cells in a 2-dimensional grid address space.

 The set_numeric_cell() method
 -----------------------------
 .. method:: Sheet.set_numeric_cell(row, column, value)

+   Set numeric value to a cell at position specified.

+   * row - 0-based vertical offset from the top-most row.
+   * column - 0-based horizontal offset from the left-most column.
+   * value - numeric value to assign to the cell.

 The set_string_cell() method
 ----------------------------